Sebastianhju/Runeterra-5e/Runes.md

 ### Font Of Life  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/FontOfLife.png" Align=left width=7% height=7%>

 Whenever you reduce a creatures movement speed, they gain a mark of _life_.
-The next time an ally damages a creature with _life_ they heal equal to five times your proficiency bonus.
-Once this effect is used, it cannot be used again until 36 seconds pass.
+The next time an ally damages a creature with _life_ they heal equal to four times your proficiency bonus.
+Once this effect is used, it cannot be used again until 30 seconds pass.

 ---